trustfractal/did_registry_demo/README.md

 > ⚠️ TODO Add contract addresses (for the various networks) and ABI.

-> ⚠️ TODO Add link to a demo app.
+> ⚠️ TODO Point people at <https://github.com/trustfractal/did-registry-demo-dapp>